sonic-net/DASH/test/docs/dash-test-workflow-saithrif.md

 # DASH Test Workflow with saithrift

-This document describes the DASH test workflow with SAI thrift.
+This document describes the DASH test workflow with SAI-thrift.

 ## Workflow overview

 ![dash-test-wflow-saithrift](../images/dash-test-wflow-saithrift.svg)

-The figure above captures some important concepts:
+The previous figure highlights the following important test work-flow concepts:

 * How test cases are represented and executed
 * How the abstract SAI interface to the Device Under Test (DUT) is derived
 * How the SAI-thrift interface is generated and utilized for testing
 * How a traffic generator (and receiver) is used to test the DUT

 The descriptions below are listed in rough order of dependency, culminating in the test script itself.

 ## P4 to SAI Interface Transformation

 > **TODO** This could be covered under the [../sirius_pipeline](../sirius_pipeline) directory README.